glebkema/bootstrap-collapse-by-carousel/README.md

-# bootstrap-collapsing-by-carousel
-Bootstrap 3.
-Collapse and expand blocks under the carousel, depending on the active slide.
+# Bootstrap 3.
+Collapse and expand blocks under the carousel, depending on the active slide

 Add the class `for-slide-2` to the block, and the block will be expanded under the slide with the index `2`.